arun12341234/Arun_Kumar_Resume/README.md

 **Experience**
 1. Bot Automation & Plugin Developer - ARGOS LABS (Dec 2019 - Present)
-   - Developed 20+ plugins, 25% increase in functionalities.
+   - Developed 20+ plugins, resulting in a 25% increase in platform functionalities.
-   - Collaborated on 50+ projects, 30% efficiency improvement.
+   - Collaborated on 50+ projects, delivering solutions that improved efficiency by 30% on average.
-   - Assisted 100+ users, 90% user satisfaction.
+   - Assisted 100+ users, achieving a 90% user satisfaction rate.

 2. Bot Automation & Plugin Developer - ARGOS LABS (Jul 2022 - Present)
-   - Developed 15 new plugins, expanded capabilities, attracted 50+ users.
+   - Developed 15 new plugins, expanding the capabilities of the Low Code AI/ML Integration Platform and attracting 50+ new users.
-   - Participated in planning for 10% increase in user engagement.
+   - Participated in planning discussions to enhance platform functionalities, leading to a 10% increase in user engagement and retention.
-   - Tested and debugged 30 existing plugins, 95% bug-free rate.
+   - Tested and debugged 30 existing plugins, maintaining a 95% bug-free rate for enhanced user experience.

 3. Angular & Python Developer - Preva Systems Pvt Ltd (Dec 2019 - Dec 2020)
-   - Developed 3 complex web apps, 20% user engagement increase.
+   - Developed 3 complex web applications using Angular and Python, contributing to a 20% increase in user engagement.
-   - Conducted code reviews, 40% improvement in code quality.
+   - Conducted code reviews and provided valuable feedback, resulting in a 40% improvement in code quality.
+   - Assisted in thorough testing and debugging, leading to a 15% reduction in application bugs and improved overall performance.

 4. Angular & Python Developer (Freelancer) - SasconIT Technologies (Feb 2021 - Present)
-   - Developed custom web apps for 10+ clients, 100% on-time delivery.
+   - Developed custom web applications for 10+ clients, meeting project deadlines with a 100% on-time delivery rate.
+   - Interacted with clients to understand project requirements and deliver tailor-made solutions.
-   - Collaborated on 5 major projects, positive client feedback.
+   - Collaborated with other freelancers and project managers on 5 major projects, resulting in successful project completion and positive client feedback.
-   - Optimized code for 25% reduction in page load times.
+   - Conducted code reviews and implemented optimization strategies, leading to a 25% reduction in page load times for client websites.

 **Education**
-- B. Tech in CSE, SUSCET, Tangori (July 2015 - July 2019)
+- B. Tech in Computer Science and Engineering (CSE), SUSCET, Tangori (July 2015 - July 2019)

 **Skills**
 - Frontend: Angular, HTML, CSS, Bootstrap